 Breastfeeding mothers are often encouraged to follow a diet rich in fruits and vegetables to provide sufficient nutrition to their little ones.
-In this regard, drinking prune juice while breastfeeding is a good way to ensure your energy and nutrients are replenished while feeding your baby.
+In this regard, drinking prune juice while breastfeeding may be a good way to ensure your energy and nutrients are replenished while feeding your baby.
 Read this post to learn about the safeness and health benefits of consuming prunes and prune juice while breastfeeding.

 What Are Prunes?